redsanket/spark/external/presto/guide/onboarding.rst

 Onboarding Process
 ******************

-Onboarding will be done via `Doppler <https://yo/doppler>`_.
+Onboarding will be done via `yo/doppler <https://yo/doppler>`_.
 The steps to the process are

 -  User determining if Presto is the solution for their use case by running experiments on staging cluster and discussing with Presto team